Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 (3) if $\gamma$ is a periodic orbit of $X_\alpha$ with period $T$ and the eigenvalues of its return map corresponding to $E^u$ and $E^s$ being $\lambda_u$ and $\lambda_s$, respectively, then $\{Ricci_i(X_\alpha)\}_{i\in\mathbb{N}}|_\gamma$ converges uniformly to $2-2(\frac{\ln{|\lambda_u}|}{T})^2=2-2(\frac{\ln{|\lambda_s|}}{T})^2$ and similarly, both $\kappa_i(E^u)|_\gamma$ and $\kappa_i(E^s)|_\gamma$ converge uniformly to $1-(\frac{\ln{|\lambda_u}|}{T})^2=1-(\frac{\ln{|\lambda_s|}}{T})^2$. \end{theorem}

 As we observe in the above theorem, even though our computations yield characterizations of some curvature quantities, it is not easy to exploit such formulas in the curvature realization problems for a general Anosov contact manifold, as the functions involved depend on the invariant bundles and their regularity (one can think of this as a general Anosov contact manifold lacking an {\em algebraic structure}).
 Therefore, we only achieve an asymptotic realization which is in general only as good as the convergence given in the Birkhoff ergodic theorem.
-However, in the case of algebraic Anosov contact manifolds such difficulty can be bypassed thanks to the rigidity properties of the underlying contact Anosov flow.
-Therefore, we can obtain a complete characterization of all functions which can be realized as $Ricci(X_\alpha)$, answering a classical curvature realization problem in contact metric geometry for this class of contact manifolds \cite{bl,hoz2}.
+However, in the case of algebraic Anosov contact manifolds such difficulty can be bypassed thanks to the rigidity properties of the underlying Anosov contact flow.
+Therefore, we can obtain a complete characterization of all functions which can be realized as $Ricci(X_\alpha)$, answering a classical curvature realization problem in contact metric geometry for this class of contact manifolds (see \cite{bl,hoz2}), which interestingly turns out to depend on the entropy of the underlying Reeb flow.